nephio-project/docs/README.md

 ## Introduction

 Welcome to the R1 release of Nephio.
-Nephio’s mission is "to deliver carrier -grade, simple, open, Kubernetes-based cloud native intent automation and common automation templates that materially simplify the deployment and management of multi-vendor cloud infrastructure and network functions across large scale edge deployments."
+Our mission is "to deliver carrier -grade, simple, open, Kubernetes-based cloud native intent automation and common automation templates that materially simplify the deployment and management of multi-vendor cloud infrastructure and network functions across large scale edge deployments."
 But what does that mean?
 With this release and the accompanying documentation, we hope to make that clear.

-The mission outlines the basic goals, and the [About Nephio page](https://nephio.org/about/) describes the high-level architecture of Nephio.
-It is important to understand in all of this that Nephio is about managing complex, inter-related workloads *at scale*.
+The mission outlines the basic goals and the [About Nephio page](https://nephio.org/about/) describes the high-level architecture of Nephio.
+It is important to understand that Nephio is about managing complex, inter-related workloads
+*at scale*.
 If we simply want to deploy a network function, existing methods like Helm charts and scripts are sufficient.
 Similarly, if we want to deploy some infrastructure, then using existing Infrastructure-as-Code tools can